FILE: Optics of the Future: Realism & Fantasy

 Indeed, we can already approach possibilities that go beyond imagination.
 So why can't these glasses, which can display your shopping list or prevent you from getting lost in the woods, also allow you to see perfectly in the dark, increase our visual field or give perfect vision to the visually impaired?
 Devices are already working in this direction, and the greatest fantasies could then become reality.

 Other functions could be of great service: the possibility of capturing everything, of isolating parts of an image, of making your optical frames capable of adapting in a few seconds to the brightness to become solar, or to carry out this modification yourself.
-Today, there is no shortage of ideas, but rather of knowing how to adapt them.
+Today, there is not a shortage of ideas, but rather of knowing how to adapt them.

 And if we are only talking about glasses, we must not forget the lenses , which are constantly moving in the direction of hypertechnology.
 Connected contact lenses are also the future of optics and hold great promise.

-The outlook for the future is determined
+The optics of the future is determined

 It is now concrete to say that connected glasses are and will be the optics of the future .
 The first models, if they have not yet experienced the dazzling success of telephones or watches, are bound to change our perception.
 They also tend to prepare the ground and the market for the big players.
 The latter will not allow themselves to install 100% non-operational products for sale.